ome/bioformats/docs/sphinx/developers/in-memory.rst

    :start-after: write-start
    :end-before: write-end

-If it desired the data written to memory can then be flushed to disk and written to an output file location.
+If desired the data written to memory can then be flushed to disk and written to an output file location.

 .. literalinclude:: examples/ReadWriteInMemory.java